1984 in motoring: Japan

 Honda is achieving sales success in Asia and Europe with the new, latest version of its Prelude coupe.
-Its 2.0 16-valve engine gives strong performance, while the pop-up headlights allow for a more aerodynamic front end which gives way to reduced drag.
-There is also a 1.8 12-valve power unit with a carburettor, which lacks the larger-engined version's impressive performance but is still a good drive and is more competitively-priced.
+It features a 2.0L 16-valve engine, while the pop-up headlights allow for a more aerodynamic front end which gives way to reduced drag.
+There is also a 1.8L 12-valve power unit with a carburettor, which lacks the larger-engined version's performance but is more competitively priced.